The-neophyte/the-neophyte.github.io/_posts/2018-06-14-welcome-to-my-blog.markdown

 tags: [About]
 comments: true
 ---
-Hello, and welcome to my blog: `The neophyte's logs`.
+Hello and welcome to my blog: `The neophyte's logs`.

 I am a neophyte in various things, including but not limited to:
 * Programming